 \section{Protocol Channels}

 For attackers, it is usual to transfer different kinds of hidden information trough hacked or public networks.
-The solution for this task can be to use a network covert channel technique like they are well known since many years.
-There are currently two different main types of covert channels, so called \emph{storage channels} (which include hidden information in attributes of transfered network packets) and \emph{timing channels} (which make use of the timings of sent packets to transfer hidden information) [Owens02].
+The solution for this task can be to use a network covert channel technique like they are well known since years.
+There are currently two different types of covert channels, so called \emph{storage channels} (which include hidden information in attributes of transfered network packets) and \emph{timing channels} (which make use of the timings of sent packets to transfer hidden information) [Owens02].

-A new storage channel technique called a ``protocol channel'' includes hidden information only in the header part of protocols that specify an incapsulated protocol (e.g. the field ``Ether Type'' in Ethernet, the ``Protocol'' value in PPP, the ``Next Header'' value in IPv6 or the source/destination port of TCP and UDP).
+A new storage channel technique called a ``protocol channel'' includes hidden information only in the header part of protocols that specify an embedded protocol (e.g. the field ``Ether Type'' in Ethernet, the ``Protocol'' value in PPP, the ``Next Header'' value in IPv6 or the source/destination port of TCP and UDP).
 For instance, if a protocol channel would use the two protocols ICMP and ARP, while ICMP means that a 0 bit was transfered and ARP means that a 1 bit was transfered, then the packet combination sent to transfer the bit combination ``0011'' would be ICMP, ICMP, ARP, ARP.
 A protocol channel must not contain any other information that identifies the channel.
 It is also important that a protocol channel only uses usual protocols of the given network.